jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.016.png)

 A wavy line could represent the concept of *values*.
-When shapes are connected with a wavy line, it might mean, they have the same value or perhaps soon will get the same value.
+When shapes are connected with a wavy line, it might mean, they have the same value or perhaps soon might get the same value.
 Another name for this line might be a *value line*.

 ### Cross